Religious Education (RE) & Worship

 Religious Education and Worship are monitored and developed continually to ensure that our children receive the most bespoke and effective education possible.

 The 2018 SIAMS statutory inspection that took place in May 2018 stated that ‘Collective Worship is inspiring for the whole school community’ and ‘brings the school community together’.
 They also stated that ‘The effectiveness of the Religious Education is outstanding’ and that the ‘happiness and well-being of pupils is paramount’.
+We achieved the grade of outstanding in all areas in RE and Worship.

 We aim for all children to have the knowledge and skillset to take into their present and future relationships and spiritual life, thus reaching their full potential and leading fulfilling and meaningful lives both now and in the future.